 • play with open backs, high-cut hips, and long leg openings,

-• integrate adjustable or criss-cross straps for customizable support,
+• integrate adjustable or criss-cross straps for tailored support,

-• choose technical fabrics (like H²Infinity made from recycled polyester).
+• choose technical fabrics (such as H²Infinity recycled polyester, or certified equivalents).

 Concrete advantages of mix-and-match: